Culture Shock in Ireland

 Language barrier in Ireland

-English is the primary language spoken in Ireland, but Irish or Gaelige is present in everyday life and can be seen and heard across the country.
+English is the primary language spoken in Ireland, but Irish or Gaeilge is present in everyday life and can be seen and heard across the country.
 Public transport stations, announcements and major road signs will have destinations written in both English and Irish.

 Even though everyone speaks English there are still parts of the country considered Gaeltacht regions that speak Irish, mainly in the northwest and west of Ireland.
-Locals will also speak English as some of these places rely on tourism for revenue and not all Irish speak Gaelige.
+Locals will also speak English as some of these places rely on tourism for revenue and not all Irish speak Gaeilge.

 Accents in Ireland differ from county to county.
 This will take some getting used to, particularly for those going to Kerry, Cork, and some areas of Dublin.
 Irish people are used to tourists and generally don't mind repeating themselves if needed.